jitpack/jitpack.io/PRIVATE.md

 Collaborators will need to sign in on JitPack.io to get their own authentication token.

+### Token based access

+You can also generate additional tokens to access build artifacts, for example, if you want to download them from a CI.
+To generate a new token click 'Generate' in your repository's settings.
+If you Generate a token again then the old one will be invalidated.

 ## Custom domain

 If your organisation's GitHub url is https://github.com/yourcompany then by default the groupId of your artifacts will be 'com.github.yourcompany'.
 If you want to use your own domain name as groupId, you can.